Yardi Kube: A single connected platform for flexible workspace management

 How are coworking spaces in Ukraine reacting to the war?
 The team of the space management software andcards, based in Ukraine, compiled a few true stories from coworking space entrepreneurs in Kyiv, Ternopil, Vinnytsia, and Lviv to give you an idea of how life is in Ukraine right now.

-By Andrew Horbachov - Thursday, 14 April 2022
+By Andrew Horbachov - April 14, 2022

 With Russia's assault in Ukraine continuing for more than a month, this free-spirited country's brave coworking spaces are making headlines for the guts and power to oppose violence and develop goodness and grace, not for the unique job they do.
 Despite the threat, these spaces are determined on keeping their doors open and continuing to serve their communities and country.

 This guest post is written by Andrew Horbachov.
-He is an SEO specialist at andcards, specializing in link building and studying germanic languages, interested in coworking software and its impact on user experiences at flexible workspaces.
+He is an SEO specialist at Spacebring, specializing in link building and studying germanic languages, interested in coworking software and its impact on user experiences at flexible workspaces.

 Creative States (Kyiv, Dnipro)